 Collateral Eligibility of Corporate Debt in the Eurosystem

-We study how the Eurosystem Collateral Framework for corporate bonds helps the European Central Bank (ECB) fulfill its policy mandate.
-Using the ECBs eligibility list, we identify the first inclusion date of both bonds and issuers.
-We find that due to the increased supply and demand for pledgeable collateral following eligibility, (i) securities lending market trading activity increases, (ii) eligible bonds have lower yields, and (iii) the liquidity of newly-issued bonds declines, whereas the liquidity of older bonds is unaffected/improves.
-Corporate bond lending relaxes the constraint of limited collateral supply, thereby making the market more cohesive and complete.
-Following eligibility, bond-issuing firms reduce bank debt and expand corporate bond issuance, thus increasing overall debt size and extending maturity.
+We study the plethora of implications of the Eurosystem collateral framework for corporate bonds.
+Using data on the evolving collateral eligibility list, we identify the first inclusion date of bonds and issuers.
+We find that increased supply and demand for pledgeable collateral following eligibility (a) increases activity in the securities lending market, (b) lowers eligible bonds yields, and (c) reduces the liquidity of newly issued bonds, whereas that of older bonds remains unaffected.
+Thus, corporate bond lending relaxes the constraint of limited collateral supply, thereby improving market cohesion and completeness.

-Keywords: Collateral Policy, ECB, Corporate Bonds, Corporate Debt Structure, Eligibility premium
+Keywords: Collateral Policy, ECB, Corporate Bonds, Eligibility premium

 Suggested Citation: Suggested Citation